 - Public Affairs director for the Chief Education Office and quasi-chief of staff to the education policy advisor to Oregon Gov. Kate Brown.

 Kristin has a Bachelor of Arts degree in communications and business from Indiana University and a certificate in nonprofit management from Stanford University.
 She is also a former Certified Fundraising Executive (CFRE).

-When not advancing social change, you’ll find Kristin paddleboarding, running or tapping into culinary creativity.
+Kristin is on the Board of Community Vision, an organization which supports Oregonians living with disabilities to live, work, and thrive in the communities of their choice.
+When not advancing social change, you’ll find her paddleboarding, running or tapping into culinary creativity.
 With two young sons, it is also possible she is playing superhero or attempting to break the world record for the tallest Lego tower.